sanskrit/raw_etexts_english/blogs/manasataramgini/2007-12-06_the-confluence-of-four-paths.md

 +++
-title = "The confluence of fourxa0paths"
+title = "The confluence of four paths"

 +++
 The vaiShNava during his perambulations in Central Asia had noted two